-It was recently Bi Visibility day and as part of a Bi.org challenge, I was one of many in our community to change my Facebook profile picture to this now-iconic purple "Bi" square symbol.
-I didn't receive any mean comments, but no doubt some people might have thought "Do you really have to tell us again"?
+It was recently Bi Visibility day, and as part of a Bi.org challenge, I was one of many in our community to change my Facebook profile picture to this now-iconic purple "Bi" square symbol.
+I didn't receive any mean comments, but no doubt some people might have thought "Do you really have to tell us again?"
 Yes, yes I do.
-Because we as bi people are still discriminated against, mocked, invalidated, and made invisible.
+Because as bi people are still discriminated against, mocked, and made invisible.
 It is more important than ever to say: I'm here, I'm queer, get used to it.
 Biphobia and bi-erasure are very real and hurtful.

-It is not just overt biphobia that harms us bi people, but also bi-erasure.
+It is not just overt biphobia that harms us bi folks, but also bi-erasure.
 The fact that both of these still exist in 2016 is astonishing.
-How can it be that humanity has invented the computer, sent people into space, and made so many scientific and medical advancements, yet some people simply cannot understand that I am attracted to more than one gender?
+How can it be that humanity has invented the computer, sent people into space, and made so many scientific and medical advancements, yet some people simply cannot understand that I am attracted to women and men?
 (I mean, as the saying goes — it ain't rocket science).

 Here are some instances of bi-erasure and biphobia I have experienced recently:

-I was watching my favorite British soap opera, Coronation Street, when one of the show's lesbian characters, Caz, developed feelings for her straight friend Maria and told her about these feelings.
+I was watching my favorite British soap opera, Coronation Street, when one of the show's lesbian characters, Caz, developed an attraction for her straight friend Maria and told her about these feelings.
 Maria's reaction was "I'm not gay!
-I'm 100% straight"!
+I'm 100% straight!"
 As a bisexual woman, I instantly said: But you don't need to be gay to be attracted to the same sex.
 I am disappointed that the Coronation Street screenwriters have completely erased my sexuality despite there being gay, lesbian, and trans characters on the show.
-Am I being pedantic?
-No. A bi youth (or indeed older person) who has not yet come to terms with their sexuality, like myself less than a year ago, would think: "But what if I'm not straight or gay?
+This isn’t me being pedantic?
+A bi youth (or indeed older person) who has not yet figured out their sexuality, like myself less than a year ago, would think: "But what if I'm not straight or gay?
 What am I?
-Am I normal"? and by giving such lines to characters, screenwriters are emphatically erasing our sexuality and saying: "No, you are not normal".
-But let me tell you, bi people, who have not yet come to terms with who you are or come out of the closet: You are normal.
+Am I normal?" and by giving such lines to characters, writers are emphatically erasing our sexuality and sending the message that "no, you are not normal".
+But let me tell you, bi folks who have not yet come to terms with who you are: You are normal.
 You do not have to be either straight or gay.
-Bisexuality exists and is valid and real.
+Bisexuality exists.
+It is real.
 You are normal and loved, and deserve to be visible.

-Amazingly, it isn't just unknowing screenwriters (though as a screenwriter, you should definitely know about different sexualities, ethnicities, and so on) who erase our sexuality, but even the so-called experts.
-For my Master's in English Literature this past year, I took a module called Gender, Sexuality, and Culture, which I had also done in my undergraduate degree.
-I was reading an essay by a key theorist in Sexuality studies and came across a sentence talking about "gay and lesbian writers" producing queer literature.
+Amazingly, it isn't just thoughtless screenwriters who erase our sexuality, but even the so-called experts.
+During graduate school, I came across a sentence while reading a theorist in sexuality studies talking about "gay and lesbian writers" producing queer literature.
 I instantly thought: But what about bisexual writers?
 Trans writers?
-By not including bi and trans writers, this acclaimed Sexuality theorist effectively erased the B and T from LGBTI and made us bi and trans people feel unwelcome.
-The same goes for things like "Gay and Lesbian Guides to [insert country name]".
+By not including bi and trans writers, this acclaimed sexuality theorist effectively erased the B and T from LGBT.
+The same goes for things like "Gay and Lesbian Guides to [insert country name]."
 It is not only biphobic but transphobic too.
-Why not say "LGBTI Guides" and include all of us?
+Why not say "LGBT Guides" and include all of us?

 Dating itself is a struggle sometimes.
-I recently signed up to a very popular dating site, Match.com.
-The first question the site asks me is to choose one of the following options about who I am: A woman seeking a man A man seeking a woman A woman seeking a woman A man seeking a man
+Not long ago I signed up to the popular dating site Match.com, and the first question is to choose one of the following options about who I am: A woman seeking a man, A man seeking a woman, A woman seeking a woman, or A man seeking a man.

-Another thing that feels like bi-erasure is when monosexual (straight/gay) people say about a person of the gender they aren't attracted to: "Ooh, if I were gay, I would.." or "If I were straight, I would" as if there's no in-between and as if they would have to renounce one gender for another.
-Something in my head always says, "Or if you were BI" and sometimes I've said it aloud.
+Another thing that feels like bi-erasure is when monosexual (straight/gay) people say about a person of the sex they aren't attracted to: "Ooh, if I were gay, I would.." or "If I were straight, I would" as if there's no in-between and as if they would have to renounce one sex for another.
+Something in my head always says, "Or if you were bi!" and sometimes I've said it aloud.

 Please, non-bisexual people, don't erase my sexuality.
 We exist, and we deserve respect and acknowledgment like everyone else.